julian1/notes-test/out2.md

 Secret City - A film about the City of London, the Corporation that runs it. http://www.youtube.com/watch?v=-C4XsA5ovbg

-Secret City - A film about the City of London, the Corporation that runs it.

 Introduction to Coq by Kimball Germane